timrain1/RepData_PeerAssessment1/PA1_template.md

 ```
 The total number of missing values in the dataset is 2304.

-##filling the misssing values and creating a new data frame.
+##filling the misssing values with mean of non-misssing data for steps and creating a new data frame.

 ```r
 data$steps<-na.aggregate(data$steps,data$interval)